Actively Recruiting

 - Uncontrolled depression or anxiety, history of psychosis or bipolar disorder

-- Depression defined as PHQ-9 score of 15 or higher or suicidal thoughts
+- Depression defined by a PHQ-9 score of 15 or higher or positive suicidal thoughts

-- Any medication or condition that could interfere with study outcomes or risk participant safety
+- Any medication or condition that might interfere with study outcomes or pose risk

 - Blood or plasma donation within the past 2 months